zeitgeistpm/documentation/docs/prediction-markets.md

 and Short outcome assets would be redeemable to 1\$ (and the other would have no value).

-If you want to bet that The value predicted by the scalar prediction market is

 For example, suppose that the upper and lower bounds for Tesla's stock price are 1,000\$ and 1,200\$.
 If traders buy Long at 0.60\$, then they bet that Tesla will _as least_ be at